miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/eliezer-yudkowsky-i-just-don-t-agree-with-you/">Eliezer Yudkowsky, I Just Don't Agree With You</a> (Sat May 06, 2023)
+<br/>Explore the idea of intelligent amplification and the potential of AI with this blog post.
+Learn about the implications of the Cambrian explosion and the possibility of an AI apocalypse.
+Discover how to improve website user experience by extracting cohesive linear topical sequences.</li>
 <li><a href="/blog/moving-all-openai-completion-calls-to-one-function/">Moving All OpenAI Completion Calls to One Function</a> (Fri May 05, 2023)
 <br/>This post outlines the process of moving OpenAI Completion calls from many functions into to one function.
 It explains the reasoning behind the decision, the 80/20-rule solution, and the resulting changes.
 I completed the changes and is now ready to test the results.</li>
 <li><a href="/blog/embrace-displace-embrace-a-new-place-wsl2-linux/">Embrace & Displace --> Embrace a New Place (WSL2 Linux)</a> (Sun Apr 30, 2023)